 If the antibody is already in solution at ≥ 1 mg/mL in PBS or a similar buffer free of any amine-containing chemicals or preservatives, such as Tris, ammonium or free amino acids (such as glycine), proceed to step 2.
-However, if any amine-containing chemical is present, perform ultrafiltration using the filtration vial (#99956) provided in the kit.
+However, if any amine-containing chemical is present, perform ultrafiltration using the filtration vial (99956) provided in the kit.
 Sodium azide does not affect the labeling.

-The ultrafiltration column membrane has a molecular weight cut-off of 10,000.
-Therefore, molecules smaller than 10 kDa will flow through the membrane, and molecules larger than 10 kDa, including IgG antibodies, will be retained on the upper surface of the membrane (Figure 1).
+The ultrafiltration column has a molecular weight cut-off of 10,000.
+Molecules smaller than 10 kDa will flow through the membrane, and molecules larger than 10 kDa, including IgG antibodies, will be retained on the upper surface of the membrane (Figure 1).
 Take care not to touch the membrane with pipette tips, which could tear or puncture the membrane, resulting in loss of antibody.
+Note: Repeated filtration of large sample volumes (~500 uL) can lead to membrane failure.
+We therefore recommend keeping sample volumes at or below 350 uL.